ben833/slack-vote/README.md

 close poll
 ```

+*The server treats every Slack channel separately, so you can have concurrent polls on different subjects in multiple Slack channels.*

 ---
 # Setup

-Getting slack-vote to work properly depends on two key components: the slack integrations and the back-end server.
+Getting slack-vote to work properly depends on two key components: the Slack integrations and the back-end server.
 Using Heroku for the back-end is free, reliable, and easy to setup.

 ### Heroku Setup
 Note: You *must* have a credit card on file to use [Heroku Redis](https://elements.heroku.com/addons/heroku-redis) (the most basic usage plan is free).